 Executive Director, Grameen Health Innovations, New York

 Allison Schwartz is the Executive Director of Grameen Health Innovations, which combines her passion for social justice, women’s rights, and advocacy.
 Prior to joining Grameen Health Innovations, she worked as fellow at The Correctional Association’s Women In Prison Project, where she helped craft the Domestic Violence Survivors’ Justice Act and its advocacy campaign.
 The most rewarding aspect of her fellowship was interviewing formerly incarcerated survivors in support of Domestic Violence legislation and turning their personal experiences into powerful testimonies.
 Allison allowed her private life to become public, when she was selected to appear in the HBO documentary The Big Picture: Rethinking Dyslexia.
 She continues to speak at conferences educating the public and school leaders about dyslexia.
 She earned her BA from the University of Chicago in History and Philosophy, and received her MA in American Studies from Columbia University.

-The council includes major stakeholders in the justice system (national associations related to police, prosecutors, defense attorneys, etc.) asked to review and approve the Index.
+The council includes major stakeholders in the justice system (national associations related to police, prosecutors, defense attorneys, etc.) asked to review and approve the Measures.

 The review process, along with any conflicting opinions, will be made public on this website.
-The council’s work will create transparency; and its endorsement will lend the MFJ Index the degree of authority and legitimacy it needs to be successful.
+The council’s work will create transparency; and its endorsement will lend the Measures for Justice the degree of authority and legitimacy it needs to be successful.
 Stakeholders will be named shortly.